poridhioss/python-lab-asset/lab-37/lab_37-Real-Time-Event-Streaming/Lab_37_Real_Time_Event_Streaming_README.md

     "total": 10
 }

 ## Conclusion

 In this lab, you built a real-time event streaming system using **Celery, Redis Pub/Sub, FastAPI WebSocket, and a browser-based native WebSocket client**.
 The system delivers background task progress to users instantly without polling or page refreshes.

-The same architecture can be extended to production by swapping the native WebSocket layer for Socket.IO on both the frontend and backend, while keeping Celery and Redis Pub/Sub unchanged.